 The company is located at 5999 West 34th, Suite 106 Houston, TX 77092.

 I called the company on more than one occasion.
 Their customer service people are knowledgeable, honest, friendly and quickly addressed my questions.

 The co-owner of SES Research is Chris Burres.
 He's been co-owner since 1991.
-According to his LinkedIn profile he has a BS in mechanical engineering.
-He is also the owner of EwebResults.com an SEO company which helps websites get ranked in search engines.
+According to his LinkedIn profile, he has a BS in mechanical engineering.
+He is also the owner of EwebResults.com an SEO company that helps websites get ranked in search engines.

 5 How Do You Take SES C60?

 SES Research has put together a video on how to take Fullerene Carbon 60.
-Basically you use the included syringe, pull out 5 ml of C60 and squirt it into your month.
+Basically, you use the included syringe, pull out 5 ml of C60 and squirt it into your mouth.

 6 SES C60: Fine Grade vs. Original Grade